mkudija/mkudija.github.io/reading-notes/_md/2021-09-09-Ultralearning.md

 ## Chapter 5: Focus
 **Summary**: *Cultivate (through small incremental wins) the ability to concentrate and schedule time for your learning*.
 - Anti-procrastination crutches: get over just the first few minutes, pomodoro timer
 - Sources of distraction: your environment, tasks and medium (avoid “reading hypnosis”), and your mind
-- don’t worry about flow when learning
+- Don’t worry about flow when learning

 ## Chapter 6: Directness: Go Straight Ahead